deponian/vim.config/.plugins/nvim-lspconfig/doc/configs.md

 Expert is the official language server implementation for the Elixir programming language.

+'root_dir' is chosen like this: if two or more directories containing `mix.exs` were found when searching directories upward, the second one (higher up) is chosen, with the assumption that it is the root of an umbrella app.
+Otherwise the directory containing the single mix.exs that was found is chosen.

 Snippet to enable the language server:
 ```lua
 vim.lsp.enable('expert')